 "The landlord doesn't have to worry that if he pays them a certain number, other tenants will find out and come also looking for buyouts," Himmelstein says of holdouts.
 "Being the last man standing is always something that's valuable."

 A buyout isn't a question of eligibility, he adds, but rather a number of objective and subjective factors, among the most significant the temperament and business practices of your landlord.

 "Are they a cheapskate or a big spender?
-I find that when negotiating buyouts, there's often no rhyme or reason to it other than the individual," he says.
+I find that when negotiating buyouts, there's often no rhyme or reason to it other than the individual I am dealing with," he says.
 "Some never pay buyouts, some pay less than others, and some just want to get it done quickly and will pay the maximum so they can move on."

 Regardless, it's crucial that you speak to a lawyer before engaging in negotiations.
 Himmelstein cautions that a tenant who has had a conversation with her landlord about buyouts before retaining an attorney may have limited her prospects by suggesting an amount lower than what a lawyer could get.